šŸ†

 1. The dominant diagonal values show that the model performs well in all classes, correctly classifying most of the Healthy, Mild, Moderate, Severe, and Proliferative DR samples.

-3. The models strong ability to correctly differentiate be-tween normal and pathological retinal images is demon-strated by the Healthy (No DR) classs highest recall.
+3. The models strong ability to correctly differentiate be- tween normal and pathological retinal images is demon- strated by the Healthy (No DR) classs highest recall.

-dataset.
-The model achieved a macro average F1-score of 97.41% indicating balanced classification performance.
+Table II presents class-wise evaluation metrics derived from the test dataset.
+The model achieved a macro average F1-score of 97.41% indicating balanced classication performance.

 web dashboard.This method minimises human error, lowers manual labour, and provides clinicians with accurate, real-time predictions, all of which promote early diagnosis and better patient outcomes.To improve robustness and lesion bias.